mgaitan/sublime-rst-completion/README.rst

 Putting the cursor in a header, pressing ``ctrl + +`` (plus key) and ``ctrl + -`` (minus key) will increase and decrease the header level respectively.
-The adornement decoration (underline / overline) are autodetected from the document and uses Sphinx's conventions as default.
+The adornment decoration (underline / overline) are autodetected from the document and uses Sphinx's conventions as default.

 For example, you have the cursor in::